Frankie McKinney Arts Alliance

 The Mckinney Family Story:

-The Story of Dr. John Mckinney and his family typifies the story of the nuilding of America, Texas and Cooper.
+The Story of Dr. John Mckinney and his family typifies the story of the building of America, Texas and Cooper.

 John Mckinney left his family home of Red Banks, Mississippi in 1895 and went searching for a better life.
 Marching westward, he came to Cooper, liked what he discovered, and raised a family in his new found home.